jackfusion/server/README.md

 I have split things up into 3 catagories currently.

 <b>Development</b> - This will be for any service that I will need for development meaning servers.
-Examples Nginx, PHP, MariaDB, PHPMyAdmin, Python, MEAN, NodeJS, Etc.
+Examples Nginx, PHP, MariaDB, PHPMyAdmin, Python, MEAN, NodeJS, Etc.<br />
 <b>Services</b> - This will be this that are specific to Docker and the server for making it run or for backup services.
-Examples Portainter, Watchtower, Etc.
+Examples Portainter, Watchtower, Etc.<br />
 <b>Other</b> - is for Other services that do not fall under the current list of services.
-Example Youtube-dl, etc.
+Example Youtube-dl, etc.<br />

 I will be keeping a runing list of links to the github repos, dockhubs, other sites and videos I use to setup my server for reference perposes so you can reference to them or if you would like more background on the service running here.